sureshkvl/stormflash/README.md

 --------------------------

     Verb	URI	        		Description
-    POST	/services/service-id/openvpn	 Update the openvpn server.conf file in VCG.
+    POST	/modules/module-id/openvpn	 Update the openvpn server.conf file in VCG.

-On success it returns JSON data with the service-id, service Name, config success.
+On success it returns JSON data with the module-id, module Name, config success.

 *TODO: Define JSON format for error codes and description.*